-Immigrants who have lost hope in the Aegean islands direct themselves to a new alternative: the Black Sea Route.
+Immigrants who have lost hope in the Aegean islands are directing themselves to a new alternative: the Black Sea Route.

 On Saturday and Sunday, Turkish authorities stopped two fishing boats, which had a total of 313 immigrants.
 Boats moving from the Kırklareli coast were caught by the police while they were on the Bulgarian route.
 It is reported that passengers were predominantly Iranian and Syrian.

-The reactions of Romanian officials to the developments in the region was the fear of being an alternative smuggling route for migrants who tries to pass Europe because recently Western Balkans and Aegean routes are closed and the migrants look for another way.
-According to the Frontext news in July the number of migrants arriving in Greece and Italy falled down as a result of the changing situations in the migration routes.
-However because the country does not locate in the closed area, Spain also experiences a quadraple in the number of migrants arrived compared to the same period in last year.
+The reactions of Romanian officials was fear that migrants who are trying to reach Europe are using the Black Sea as an alternative route due to the recent closing of the Western Balkans and Aegean routes.
+According to the Frontext news in July the number of migrants arriving in Greece and Italy decreased as a result of the changes in the migration routes.
+However because the country is not located in a closed off area, Spain also experiences a quadruple in the number of migrants arriving compared to the same period in last year.

-Although Romania is a member of EU, the country is not in passport-free Schengen zone.
-That is why Romania is avoiding a refugee flow more because this could be the reason for a possible delay of being in passport-free Schengen zone.
+Although Romania is a member of EU, the country is not in the passport-free Schengen zone.
+Romania is trying to avoid an influx of refugees because this could be the reason for a possible delay of their being accepted into the passport-free Schengen zone.